MrAhile/K8s-CKA/7-Security/network-policy.md

 1. Create a *dev* namespace

-2. Create a NetworkPolicy in the *dev* namespace to denies all ingress traffic for every Pod in this namespace
+2. Create a NetworkPolicy in the *dev* namespace to deny all ingress traffic for every Pod in this namespace

 3. Run 2 Pods in the *dev* namespace and verify they cannot communicate with each other